FIA is community supported website. When you purchase through links on our site, we may earn an affiliate commission. Learn More.

 • Dark Gill Leucistic Axolotls: These have melanin in their eyes and gill stalks.

-To own these salamanders, consider spending between $30-$80 or more based on your location.
+To own these salamanders, consider spending between $30 and $80 or more based on your location.
 Their unique colors make them expensive.
 Further, there is also an additional cost for their tank setup and food.

-Pros and Cons of Having a Leucistic Axolotl
+What are the Pros and Cons of Having a Leucistic Axolotl?

 Pros